communitybridge/docs/Login/Login_Signup.md

 ##  **Login with Google**

 Social login is a single sign-on for end users.
-You can use your existing login credentials from Google to log in to the LFX portal rather than creating a new Linux Foundations account.
+You can use your existing login credentials from Google to log in to the Linux Foundations rather than creating a new Linux Foundations account.
 During your initial login, you enter your Google credentials to authenticate your Google account.
 Subsequent logins do not require you to enter your credentials⏤you simply click **Login with Google**.

  ### Initial login: